-The state of the rule of law and fundamental rights in the EU is again on the European Parliament’s agenda, as the Committee on Civil Liberties, Justice and Home Affairs (LIBE) adopted two stocktaking reports today.
+The state of the rule of law and fundamental rights in the EU is again on the European Parliament’s agenda, as MEPs debates two reports today.

 Firstly, on the issue of Hungary, where the Council's unwillingness to make progress in the Article 7(1) TEU procedure has left the door open to increased corruption and attacks on the independence of the judiciary, academic freedom, and minorities in the country.

-LIBE adopted an interim report in the Article 7(1) TEU procedure, demanding that the Council urgently takes the next, long-overdue step and issues concrete recommendations to Hungary with clear deadlines for implementation.
+MEPs debated an interim report, set to be adopted tomorrow, on the Article 7(1) TEU procedure, demanding that the Council urgently takes the next, long-overdue step and issues concrete recommendations to Hungary with clear deadlines for implementation.
 While this process is ongoing, Renew Europe urges the Council to ensure that hearings take place at the very least once per Council Presidency and that comprehensive minutes are published after each hearing.

-Ramona Strugariu (Romania, Reînnoim Proiectul European al României), Member of LIBE and Renew Europe’s negotiator on the Article 7 resolution, declared:
+Ramona Strugariu (Romania, Reînnoim Proiectul European al României), Renew Europe’s negotiator on the Article 7 resolution, declared:

 While Renew Europe welcomes the - belated - triggering of the Rule of Law Conditionality Regulation, the Commission must speed up the process and make full use of all other tools, particularly expedited infringement procedures, actions regarding non-implementation of Court judgments and withholding the Hungarian Recovery and Resilience Facility funds.

-Secondly, a report assessing citizens fundamental rights was adopted, expressing serious concerns about the development in the Union over the last year.
-The main political groups aligned to completely redraft the initial draft report, sending a strong message about the need for protection of citizens' rights.
+Secondly, a report assessing citizens’ fundamental rights is set for adoption tomorrow, expressing serious concerns about the development in the Union over the last year.
+The main political groups have aligned to completely redraft the initial draft report, sending a strong message about the need for protection of citizens' rights.

 The report finds clear evidence of corruption, shrinking civic space, and discriminatory practices against women, ethnic minorities and LGBTIQ people across the EU, especially as a consequence of the Covid19 pandemic, where emergency measures resulted in a concentration of powers and derogations of fundamental rights."

-Michal Šimečka (Slovakia, Progresívne Slovensko), Member of LIBE and Renew Europe's negotiator on the Annual Fundamental Rights report for 2020 and 2021, said:
+Michal Šimečka (Slovakia, Progresívne Slovensko), Renew Europe's negotiator on the Annual Fundamental Rights report for 2020 and 2021, said:

 "What started as a global pandemic in 2020 has transformed into the economic, social and health crisis affecting all citizens and their fundamental rights across the EU in 2021.
 These unprecedented crises have led to widening inequalities in society, introducing new restrictions on citizens’ rights, reducing their freedoms and undermining the legal frameworks that protect those rights and freedoms in the Member States.
 The new report thus looks at the areas of concern regarding the systemic violations of the fundamental rights of the citizens, especially those in vulnerable situations.
 Both the Member States and the European institutions should pay attention to this comprehensive state of play report to ensure a fundamental rights-compliant recovery from the crises hitting the EU in 2020 and 2021".